Chapter 1 - Never Judge a Book By its Cover

 “I’m sorry about that,” Antonio said, with the utmost respect.
 “We just met and I was talking more than walking.
 Won’t happen again.”

-“Well, Buddy and I were about to come looking for you,” Collin said, trying to sound as grown up as possible for 12.
+“Well, Buddy and I were about to come looking for you,” Collin said, trying to sound as grown up as possible for nine years old.
 The dog, hearing his name, stood up and made a woof sound, begging for a pet.
 Antonio reached forward and indulged him.

 “This is Antonio Taramare,” Rose said introducing him to her brother.
 “He just moved to town and I’ve invited him to have a late supper with us.”

-“I put that big black pot in the oven at four o’clock, just how you told me,” Collin said, proudly.
+“I put that big black pot in the oven at four o’clock, just how you told me,” Collin said, proudly, not catching the unspoken conversation.

-“You three keep yourselves busy and I’ll finish up getting dinner ready,” Rose directed over her shoulder as she climbed the porch steps and glided into the house.
+“You fellas keep yourselves busy and I’ll finish up getting dinner ready,” Rose directed over her shoulder as she climbed the porch steps and glided into the house.

 Collin just looked down, and continued working the baseball into his glove.
 Buddy sat next to him, looking expectantly at the ball.
 Clearly, he wanted to play.